AeloveRim/TahrovinGrit/README.md

 # Uninstalling Tahrovin
 No fancy uninstallation needed, you can just delete the Tahrovin folder and it'll be gone.
 There'll be no files left inside your Steam installation folder because Tahrovin uses the stock game feature of Wabbajack.

 # Thank You's
-Many thanks to iAmMe for making the original Tahrovin, and to Neochiken for continuing it.
+Many thanks to the Wabbajack team for making this possible at all, to iAmMe for making the original Tahrovin, and to Neochiken for continuing it.